Seicrypto/torcontroller/README.md

 Step3.
 Check tor and privoxy feature

 Call bash in your programing funtcion.
+You could build it by yourself or import it.
 Example:

 * [Gotorcontroller]()
+* Other programing might update in future.

 #### Other program sample